albertomenen/frontend-guasa/README.md

 ---
 ## Instructions

+You need have a profile created in the system to add and add Clients into your list.

 The app should be running, together with Whatsapp from Desktop.
 You can add and erase clients and from the View Details, you can send them a whatsapp without the need of adding the phone number.

 You can also made a link for a payment system, together with Sumup you can send links for payment, what you need is:
   - Having an account at Sumup as a Merchant.
   - Have also a validated account.
   - Running whatsapp on your desk.